YaoxuanZhang/RPI-Robot-Arm/readme.md

 ## Exporting Blender Data to a Micro-controller

 In the future, we plan to develop code projects that allow for exporting Blender data to a micro-controller.
-This will enable you to control the RPI Robotics 6-Axis DoM Arm directly from your micro-controller, providing a seamless integration between the virtual arm in Blender and the physical arm.
+This will enable control of the RPI Robotics 6-Axis DoM Arm directly from a micro-controller, providing a seamless integration between the virtual arm in Blender and the physical arm.

 ## Special Thanks

-I would like to extend a special thanks to the following individuals and organizations for their contributions:
+We would like to extend a special thanks to the following individuals and organizations for their contributions:

 - Thomas Byrne: OBJ Assembly
 - [Annin Robotics](https://www.anninrobotics.com/): Robot Design and CAD